MicrosoftDocs/query-docs/query-languages/m/m-spec-functions.md

 ## Simplified declarations

-The _each-expression_ is a syntactic shorthand for declaring untyped functions taking a single formal parameter named `_` (underscore).
+The _each-expression_ is a syntactic shorthand for declaring untyped functions taking a single parameter named `_` (underscore).

 _each-expression:_<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`each` _each-expression-body<br/>